 Welcome to Georgia’s Yellow Dot Program

 Georgia’s Yellow Dot program is a free program designed to help first responders provide life-saving medical attention after a medical emergency.
-The Georgia Yellow Dot Program alerts lets first responders know that you have completed a personal information form and where they can find it.
-Providing information on medical conditions, medications, or medical allergies will help medical professionals make the best decision about your emergency medical treatment (link to the history of Yellow Dot )
+The Georgia Yellow Dot Program alerts lets first responders know that you have completed a and where they can find it.
+Providing information on medical conditions, medications, or medical allergies will help medical professionals make the best decision about your emergency medical treatment (link to the )

 DISCLAIMER: The program only works if emergency responders and medical personnel at the hospital are trained to recognize the Yellow Dot sticker, where to find the packet, and how to use the information.
 Non-participating counties have not been trained on the program.

 Where are the current Yellow Dot communities in Georgia?

 Packets can be picked up at local enrollment sites.
 You can find a list of enrollment sites here .
 Additional Emergency Information Forms can be filled out and printed online here.
 You can get a packet for the vehicles you drive up to a maximum of two vehicles per person.